-At Wagner Law, we help people just like you take on the insurance companies and their attorneys in order to get the financial compensation needed for the fullest recovery possible.
+At The Injury Law Group, we help people just like you take on the insurance companies and their attorneys in order to get the financial compensation needed for the fullest recovery possible.
 Whether you were hurt in a head-on collision with an 18-wheeler or in a rear-end accident with a taxi, our Phoenix car accident lawyer will help you identify everyone who was at fault and get the largest settlement available for your case.

 Who Caused Your Auto Wreck?

 In order to file a personal injury claim for your collision, the first thing we’ll need to do is determine precisely who was at fault for the accident and how.
 It’s entirely possible that multiple parties will bear some of the responsibility for what happened, and naming all of them in your claim will allow you to maximize the compensation that you could receive.

 Our Phoenix car accident lawyer will investigate your wreck and determine what the underlying cause was.
 Described below are just a few of the possible factors that will need to be explored:

 Distracted Driving – Driver distraction is the root cause of thousands of accidents every year.
 Cell phone use is the most common form, in which case it may be possible to request cell phone logs that prove the driver was texting or using an app when the crash occurred.